saintedlama/passport-local-mongoose/README.md

 ### Hash Algorithm

-Passport-Local Mongoose use the pbkdf2 algorithm of the node crypto library.
+Passport-Local Mongoose uses the pbkdf2 algorithm of the node crypto library by default.
-[Pbkdf2](http://en.wikipedia.org/wiki/PBKDF2) was chosen because platform independent (in contrary to bcrypt).
+[Pbkdf2](http://en.wikipedia.org/wiki/PBKDF2) was chosen because it is platform independent (in contrary to bcrypt).
 For every user a generated salt value is saved to make rainbow table attacks even harder.

+To use a different algorithm, supply the `generateHash` option.
+The function receives `(password, salt)` and must return a `Promise<Buffer>`.
+It is called identically during password creation and verification, so the result must be deterministic.

 ## API Documentation